MakhosazanaUAV/Learning-to-Explore-Replication-Package/README.md

 ## Contact

-For questions regarding this replication package, please contact the corresponding author.
+For questions regarding this replication package, please contact the corresponding author,  Makhosazana Moyo at makhosmoyo@gmail.com.